Bias against left-handed people: Sports

 A left-handed individual may be known as a southpaw, particularly in a sports context.
 It is widely accepted that the term originated in the United States, in the game of baseball.
 Ballparks are often designed so that batters are facing east, so that the afternoon or evening sun does not shine in their eyes.
 This means that left-handed pitchers are throwing with their south-side arm.
 The Oxford English Dictionary lists a non-baseball citation for "south paw", meaning a punch with the left hand, as early as 1848, just three years after the first organized baseball game, with the note "(orig.
-U.S., in Baseball)."
+U.S., in Baseball)".

 A left-handed advantage in sports can be significant and even decisive, but this advantage usually results from a left-handed competitor's unshared familiarity with opposite-handed opponents.
 Baseball is an exception since batters, pitchers, and fielders in certain scenarios are physically advantaged or disadvantaged by their handedness.
-Some baseball players like Christian Yelich of the Milwaukee Brewers bat left-handed and throw right-handed because natural right-handers are often taught to bat left-handed due to the competitive advantage this provides.
-Approximately 12% of all MLB players in history, including 34% of all left-handed batters and 32% of top-tier players, are right-handed throwers who learned to bat left-handed.
+Unlike in most sports, where action occurs in a two-dimensional plane without regard to handedness, runners in baseball move around the bases counterclockwise (always turning to their left).
+This means that, in most infield situations, fielders can throw naturally across their body from the right hand but need to take extra time to move into a correct position to throw left-handed.
+Thus, there is a distinct disadvantage to throwing left-handed from the second base, shortstop, third base, or catcher's positions, and a slight advantage to being left-handed at first base.
+Conversely, being left-handed as a batter is an advantage as long as most pitchers are right-handed, because most breaking pitches move away from the pitcher's dominant hand, and opposite-handed batting neutralizes this advantage.